 What is problem gambling?

 Problem gambling might also be called compulsive gambling or gambling addiction, and in simple terms, it is when gambling goes from a fun pastime to a potentially dangerous habit that is difficult to break.
 If you are spending more time or money than you can afford, you may have a gambling addiction.
-It often shows itself through unhealthy gambling habits like chasing losses, becoming deceptive about your gambling, or causing/letting harm occur in order to keep gambling.
+It often shows itself through unhealthy gambling habits like chasing losses, becoming deceitful about your gambling, or causing/letting harm occur in order to keep gambling.

 How does problem gambling happen?